World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

 A: In the Competition portion of Accelerator, your team must demonstrate that your technology and/or idea are feasible and that they can be made commercially available in the short-term regardless of whether or not a prototype currently exists.
 Proven feasibility is a requirement to have a high chance to win the competition.
 From the pool of teams that demonstrated a convincing case of feasibility, our judges will choose the team with the most innovative and with the highest economic and environmental/social impact as the winner for each category.
 If your team feels that your technology/idea is ripe for commercial application but you are experiencing trouble demonstrating feasibility, please consult with our organizers at one of our briefings, or contact us.

-Q: How are applicants and participants assured that their technologies, concepts, and inventions will not be stolen during the competition?
+Q: How are applicants and participants assured that their technologies, concepts, and inventions will not be stolen during the Accelerator?

-Q: Although my team has not received any VC funding and do not plan to fundraise heavily before October 2013, we have been approached by some investors already and we believe that there is high likelihood of us having access to large investments in the near future.
-Do we have to prove that we “need” the competition to increase our likelihood of winning?
+Q: Although my team has not received any VC funding and do not plan to fundraise heavily before October this year, we have been approached by some investors already and we believe that there is high likelihood of us having access to large investments in the near future.
+Do we have to prove that we “need” the competition prize to increase our likelihood of winning?

 A: Our judges evaluate entries based on their merit.
-We want your team to tell us how you plan to take advantage of our prizes, but our decision will be affected mainly by your performance in the competition.
+We want your team to tell us how you plan to take advantage of our prizes, but our decision will be affected mainly by your performance in judging.

 Q: Our startup will have tremendous environmental impact but our projected financial results are not too strong.
 Are we at disadvantage in comparison to other teams that have higher returns in the short-term?